mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_transfer_recipient

-Updates the specified recipient by setting the values of the parameters passed.Any parameters not provided will be left unchanged.If you update the name or tax ID, the identity verification will automatically be rerun.If you update the bank account, the bank account validation will automatically be rerun.
+Updates the specified recipient by setting the values of the parameters passed.Any parameters not provided will be left unchanged.
+If you update the name or tax ID, the identity verification will automatically be rerun.If you update the bank account, the bank account validation will automatically be rerun.

 <details><summary>Parameters</summary>